colonyos/tutorials/11-anomaly-detection/tutorial.md

 python gen_dataset.py
 ```

-The script will create a file, called *
+The script will create a file, called *dataset.csv*.

 ## Detecting anomalies
 We are going to use a very simple method to detect anomalies based on **Kullback-Leibler (KL) divergence**.
 KL divergence measures how one probability distribution differs from a reference distribution, thus making useful to detect anomalies in time-series data.